How Are CBD Oil, Cannabidiol, and Hemp Extract Used for Pets?

 Supercritical CO2 is the only form of extraction free of harsh solvents.
 The process increases liquid CO2’s pressure and temperature to a supercritical state.

-In the supercritical state, CO2 can pass through hemp-like gas then draw out the extract like a liquid.
+In the supercritical state, CO2 can pass through hemp-like gas, drawing out the extract like a liquid.

 There is no possibility of solvent residue because there are no solvents involved.